qpackt/qpackt/README.md

 * Auto fetch and renew SSL certificate
 * GUI configuration

-Qpackt is not yet production ready (see roadmap) but is able to serve itself at https://qpackt.com
+Qpackt is not yet production ready but is able to serve itself at https://qpackt.com/?source=gh

 If you're interested about future development, follow me on X (https://twitter.com/QPackt)